EU renews demand that Ukraine crack down on corruption in wake of major energy scandal

 “We will cover the financial needs of Ukraine for the next two years,” she said in a speech to the European Parliament.

-Russian President Vladimir Putin “thinks he can outlast us” in the battle over Ukraine’s future, nearly four years after Russia's invasion of its neighbor, von der Leyen said.
+Russian President Vladimir Putin “thinks he can outlast us” in the battle over Ukraine’s future, von der Leyen said.

 “And this is a clear miscalculation,” she said.
 “Now is therefore the moment to come, with a new impetus, to unlock Putin’s cynical attempt to buy time and bring him to the negotiation table.”